 Say you took out $100,000 in loans to pay for your undergraduate and graduate degrees, for instance.
 Your monthly payments on those loans total $1,500 while you're currently making a starting salary of $50,000.
 Assuming a gross monthly income of $4,166, your debt-to-income ratio would be 36 percent.

 In that scenario, you'd be right on the edge of what's acceptable for a mortgage.
-If your income were to drop even slightly, that could bump your DTI ratio up a few points, potentially making it more difficult to qualify for a home loan, personal loans or a refinance loan.
+If your income were to drop even slightly, that could bump your DTI ratio up a few points, potentially making it more difficult to qualify for a home loan, personal loans or refinance loan.
 Adding to your debt can also be problematic.

 "If a new debt will push you over that 36 percent threshold, it’s probably smart to hold off on any more debt until you can lower or eliminate some of those payments," said Norwood.

 Keep in mind also that your spouse's debt-to-income ratio can also come into play when applying for a mortgage or any other loan if you're co-borrowers.
 Even if you don't have much debt, your combined DTI ratio could still put a loan out of reach if your spouse is carrying a large amount of student loan debt.
 If you're considering applying for a mortgage and want to see what rates you qualify for now with your current debt-to-income ratio, visit Credible today.

 How to lower your debt-to-income ratio